2024 Programming Submission FAQ

 Learning Format and Audience Engagement Details: Does your content lend itself to an interesting delivery?
 Could this be a panel or debate?
 How can we best engage the attendee during this session? (max 250 words)

 Target Audience: Who will benefit most from attending this session? (max 250 words)

 Presentation Description: A brief description of what would be covered in this talk.
-Additionally, if you are submitting this as one piece of a larger, 2-hour symposium, please note that here and submit each 30-min talk separately. (max 500 words)
+Additionally, if you are submitting this as one piece of a larger, 90-minute symposium, please note that here and submit each 30-min talk separately. (max 500 words)